marktoakley/PeptideNanoTubes/README.rst

 ---------
 Analyses the hydrogen bonding pattern in a PDB file.
 Usage::
   TubeHbond <string file> <int residues> <int rings>
+The arguments are the name of a PDB file, the number of residues per ring and the number of cyclic peptide rings.
 An example PDB file is in the examples directory.

 PSHbond
 -------
 Analyses the hydrogen bonding pattern in a PATHSAMPLE database.
 Usage::
   PSHBond <int residues> <int rings> <int res_size>
+The arguments are the number of residues per ring, the number of residues per ring and the number of atoms per residue.
+Currently, only cyclic peptides containing one type of residue are supported (but d- and l- variants of the same residue are fine).

 Reference
 =========